The high cost of child care for New Zealand families

-Assuming a parent earns 67% of the average wage, the OECD has found that sole parents here spend 12 per cent of their household income on child care.
+Assuming that a sole parent earns 67% of the average wage, the OECD has found that single parents here spend 12 per cent of their household income on child care.

-Again, the United Kingdom pays the most (with single parents forking out 37 per cent of their income in 2019), followed by the United States (on 33 per cent), Cyprus (on 32 per cent), Ireland (on 29 per cent) and Japan (on 22 per cent).
+The United States pays the most (with single parents forking out 35 per cent of their income), followed by those in Cyprus (on 33 per cent) and the Slovak Republic (on 24 per cent).

 Single parents in Australia spent the same amount as Kiwis, with 12 per cent of household income going towards child care.